 This circular walk has got to be one of my absolute favourite family walks.
 Woodlands, scenery, animals…. this walk has it ALL.
 Today we weren’t able to enjoy the play area and cafe of the park (although takeaway services and ice cream vans were still operating), but this did not detract from our enjoyment one bit.
 I loved it, and our children did too.

-Parking: Pay and display at Cannon Hall Museum, Park and Gardens is £1 for two hours or £3 all day.
+Parking: Pay and display at Cannon Hall Museum, Park and Gardens is £3 all day.